hjsilka/Journey_Through_the_Stars/documentation.md

 # Challenges:
 During development, I faced several challenges:

--Figuring out how to use many different py files and classes together -Struggling more than expected with the mini-game button, which I thought
+-Figuring out how to use many different py files and classes together\n -Struggling more than expected with the mini-game button, which I thought \n
-    would be an easier part, since I already had my button class and also made the main menu buttons.
+    would be an easier part, since I already had my button class and\n also made the main menu buttons.
 -In general, I think I was a little too optimistic when I said the game
     should feature multiple mini-games and really underestimated how complex